walkie/academic-webpage/pages/community.md

  * Your classmates come from a variety of cultural, economic, and educational backgrounds.
 Something that is obvious to you may not be obvious to them.

  * Your classmates are human beings with intelligence and emotions.
-This applies even when one or the other of you is posting anonymously on Piazza.
+This applies even when one or the other of you is posting anonymously on Canvas, Piazza, or Campuswire.

  * Your classmates are here to learn.
 They have the right to pursue their education without being distracted by others' disruptive behavior, or made uncomfortable by inappropriate jokes or unwanted sexual interest.

-If each of us remembers these facts and act with corresponding decency, respect, and professionalism, the course will certainly be better for everyone.
+If each of us remembers these facts and acts with corresponding decency, respect, and professionalism, the course will certainly be better for everyone.

 Some students might be inclined to shrug this off and perhaps crack a joke about safe spaces or political correctness.
-If that's you, please also know that if you make a fellow student uncomfortable by mocking them, making inappropriate jokes, or making unwanted advances, that is *harassment* and will be taken seriously.
+If that's you, please also know that if you make a fellow student uncomfortable through bullying, inappropriate jokes, or unwanted advances, that is *harassment* and will be taken seriously.
 (If you are a victim of harassment, please see the brief [list of resources](#resources) at the bottom of this page.)

 However, I hope that we can all approach this positively.
 Treat your classmates as respected colleagues, support each other when needed, have fun without